public-fta/pfta/MATHS.md

 (such as an AND gate with two rate inputs, or an OR gate with mixed inputs).

 Having now read Vesely's 1970 paper\*,
-I have come to understand that my said belief was incorrect.
+I have come to understand that said belief was incorrect.
 Indeed, there are legitimate use cases for those allegedly incorrect constructs (e.g. an OR gate with both probability and rate input, for modelling a backup generator that has a fixed probability of failing to start